pypa/pipenv/docs/installation.md

 install the latest 3.x version from `python.org`_ or refer to the `Installing Python`_ section of *The Hitchhiker's Guide to Python*.

-..
-Note:: If you're newcomer and you get an error like this:
+Note: If you're newcomer and you get an error like this:

     .. code-block:: pycon